lauradvall/starter-hugo-academic/content/project/asterics/index.md

   focal_point: Smart
   preview_only: false
 ---

-During my time at Starlab, I worked in [AsTeRICS](https://project.asterics.eu/) project (Assistive Technology Rapid Integration & Construction Set), where our goal was to develop a construction set for assistive technologies which can be adapted to the motor abilities of end-users.
+During my time at Starlab, I worked in the [AsTeRICS](https://project.asterics.eu/) project (Assistive Technology Rapid Integration & Construction Set), where our goal was to develop a construction set for assistive technologies which can be adapted to the motor abilities of end-users.
 AsTeRICS is intended to allow access to different devices such as PCs, cell phones and smart home devices, with all of them integrated in a platform adapted as much as possible to each user.

 Possible applications include: